xkunwu/docker-hub/tensorflow/README.md

+# Tensorflow support
-# Build Tensorflow with GPU support from the source
+> Build Tensorflow with GPU support from the source.

 [Instructions from the official site](https://www.tensorflow.org/install/source)

 ### First prepare the image and start a container instance